Cover image for blog title on how to become a better self-taught artist

 First determine your desired outcomes

-Step 01 – Your vision for the future
+Step 01 – Determine your vision

 Start with the end in mind because knowing where you want to go with your art will help determine the path to get there.

 In the summer of 2020, I started doodling and people said “Hey, you’re pretty good”.
-Encouraged, I signed up for random online drawing tutorials and practiced two-to-four hours a week.

-A year later while completely disengaged in a Zoom meeting for work, I noticed that my notebook was covered in (even better) doodles.
-I got curious … How far could I take this?
+A year later, while completely disengaged in a Zoom meeting for work, I noticed that my notebook was covered in (even better) doodles.

 I started daydreaming about having the freedom to spend more time doing art.
 To get there maybe I could: